o1c-dev/jcryptobox/README.md

 # JCryptoBox

-JCryptoBox is a simple cryptography facade inspired by NaCl and libsodium.
+JCryptoBox is a simple cryptography facade inspired by NaCl and libsodium that uses slightly more conservative cryptography standards (NIST FIPS 140).
-The central concept exposed is the idea of boxing and opening boxed data.
+The central APIs are `Box` for public key cryptography and `SecretBox` for secret key cryptography.

 ## Usage